Language: Python 3.5 Packages: pandas, numpy, scipy Methods: multivariate Gaussians, decision trees, bagging Code repository: https://git.io/vp3bb

 The standard go-to methods, support vector machines and logistic regression, generally do not deal well with this sort of datasets – especially in the case of imbalanced data.
-Although SVMs work well with non-normal data and one could still use a radial basis function to deal with non-linear boundaries in the case of SVMs, I decided to use a non-parametric method which is gaining a lot of popularity lately and is produces much faster prediction latencies, decision trees.
+SVMs work well with non-normal data and one could still use a radial basis function to deal with non-linear boundaries in the case of SVMs.
+Despite this I decided to use decision trees which is a non-parametric method which is gaining a lot of popularity lately and produces much faster prediction latencies.

 Granted, the imbalance issue is still pertinent and that’s why I used DTs in conjunction with an ensemble method known as bagging.
 Bagging is really a meta-algorithm.
 It’s a way of combining the predictions of a group of weak classifiers into a summative prediction which is generally much more powerful than a single strong classifier.

 The above schematic illustrates how bagging is supposed to work.
 Contrary to another ensemble method, known as boosting, there is no weighting on each of the estimator’s prediction.
 All predictions for each sample are summed and a classification decision is made based on whether the sum exceeds a specific threshold.